Looking for the coolest hotels in Bangkok? From rooftop infinity pools to hipster hotels, these are the best places to

 Get up from your bed and head straight to the city’s most popular malls as you’re in the heart of the shopping action here.
 Chao Hostel offers both dorm accommodation and private rooms.
 The common areas are also a great place to socialise if you’re a solo traveller looking to mingle!

-Chao Hostel is one of the coolest hotels in Bangkok for the budget-savvy.
+Chao Hostel is one of those cool hotels in Bangkok for the budget-savvy.
 Just 2 minutes away from the National Stadium BTS Station, you couldn’t really get more ‘in the heart of the action’ in terms of location.
 The great transport links will easily get you pretty much anywhere you need to go.

 Where are some of your favourite places to stay in Bangkok?
 Let me know in the comments below and I’ll add them to this blog post!

 Like this blog post?
 Then make sure you Pin it!